12 Rules to Follow to Keep Blood Sugar Steady

 Balance your plate

 Though there are many foods that are “bad” for diabetics, filling out your plate doesn’t have to be complicated.
 Start with low-cal, low-carb, non-starchy veggies, recommends Weisenberger.
 That includes spinach, broccoli, squash, and tomatoes.
 Then add whole grain and protein (salmon, chicken, beans).
 For satiating fat, grab a small portion of olive oil, nuts, or avocado.
-Make sure you’re not making these diabetic eating mistakes while you’re at it.
+(Make sure you’re not making these diabetic eating mistakes that could impact your blood sugar levels.)